smokeyblues/aws-sst-saas-template/README.md

 # Serverless SaaS App Template

 This project is a full-stack serverless SaaS application template built with SST (Serverless Stack) and running on AWS.
-This template is an extension of the notes app created in [the SST guide](https://sst.dev/guide.html), modifying the storage based pricing model in the example to a fla-rate subscription model.
+This template is an extension of the notes app created in [the SST guide](https://sst.dev/guide.html), modifying the storage based pricing model in the example to a flat-rate subscription model.

 ## Features